 The following video production advice is geared towards simple productions like interviews, lectures or panels.
 This information will be very beneficial in helping you during the pre-production, production and post-production of your project.
-Also, if you have any questions, please feel free to contact Media Services, the Digital Learning Commons or Eric Morrow to discuss your project in greater detail.
+Also, if you have any questions, please feel free to contact Media Services or the Digital Learning Commons to discuss your project in greater detail.

 Even when just taping an interview or lecture, there should be some pre-production planning.
 Here are the key elements that you should think about and discuss during the pre-production process.

 What is the objective of the video?
 Is it just to document an event, do you want to use it as a tutorial or is it something you want to turn into a marketing tool.
 All of the above examples require different levels of production.
 Knowing the objective will help produce a product that accomplishes what you want.

 Make sure you have a clear, defined list of goals for the video and that you have made your goals clear to all of those involved in the production.

 Is this something you plan on using only internally or do you plan on putting it on the internet for the world to see?
 This is very important point, because it effects what should be done production wise when it comes to cameras, audio, lighting, etc.

 Below are some of the resources involved in a video production and the important things you need to know about them (especially if you are producing something by yourself).

 - Cameras today are “dummy-proof.”
 In other words, they are made so all you have to do is turn them on and hit record.
 So, when using a camera, try to avoid pressing a lot of buttons, especially if you don’t know what they mean.

 - The only thing you should use a Flip-Cam for is interviews and the interview should be conducted with you only a few feet away from the person you are interviewing.